sebcyde/AVA-Home/README.md

 # AVA-Home
-Home Desktop Automation Tool.
+AI powered desktop automation tool.
-Basically spins up various forms of boilerplate code scaffolding for various different languages/frameworks, with my favourite npm imports already installed.
+Uses ChatGPT AI.
+Basically a secretary/admin assistant for my home pc similar to Siri but personalised.
+Can do vaious adhoc tasks and can spin up various forms of boilerplate code scaffolding for various different languages/frameworks, with my favourite npm imports already installed.
 For example, can spin up a typescript react app that already has the basics (axios, react router, redux, sass etc) already imported and ready to go.
-Still a work in progress.
+Also has a fun and bubbly personality lol.